cl4r3/Torts-NPC-Mod/Docs/4Hearts.md

 # Torts 4 Heart Event
 Setting:Torts Pond
-Time:2pm-6pm
-Weather:Rain

-//Starts with you walking by torts pond and notice him angry looking at pond Torts:"*Hiss*$a"
-//You character hits the hard ? and walks over
-"%Torts is angrily staring at his pond.#$e#You notice someone decided to throw their trash in there" "%Torts starts to drag the trash out of his pond, you decide to give him a hand"
-//After some time passes the pond is clean
-Torts: "Tuh-turt!$h"
-"%Torts seems to be much happier now"
+Time:6am-6pm
+Weather:Any

+//Walking past the pond and you notice its TRASHED, stuff everywhere

+*!*

+%Who could've made a mess like this?

+//Torts leaves his dog house

+*Does the weird angry emote*

+Torts: *Snorts angrily and stomps his feet*

+%Torts starts pulling the trash out of his pond.

+//The farmer then walks up and decides to start helping

+Torts: *Stares at you for a while*

+Torts: *Continues to clean up*

+//Fades to black

+% We continued to clean the rest of the trash for a little while.

+//Scene Ends??